 Police do not try to arrest every rioter.
 Their first targets are those who are leading the riot, because often the crowd will disperse without their leaders firing them up and encouraging them.
 All people who are spotted breaking a law are also targeted for arrest, especially if they injure or kill another person.

 When it gets to the point where officers are actually in conflict with the rioters, the goal is still to disperse the crowd.
 A combination of advancing lines of officers and the use of noxious gas is used to direct the crowd in a certain direction or keep them away from a certain area.
 The crowd is never pinned down -- rioters are always given an escape route, since the whole point is to get them to run away.

-For more information on riot control, crowd management and related topics, check out the links on the next page.
+For more information on riot control, crowd management and related topics, check out the links below.